paymentassist/paymentassist-go/README.md

 ```

 Note that it is not recommended to hard-code your API credentials like in the above example, this is just for illustration purposes.

-Whether your request is sent to the demo or production site is automatically determined depending on whether your API secret begins with `demo_` or `prod_`.

 The following actions are available: